-Definition of Long Term Debt in Balance Sheet
+Definition of Long-Term Debt in Balance Sheet

-Component of Long Term Debt in Balance Sheet
+Component of Long-Term Debt in Balance Sheet

-As we mentioned earlier, long-term debt is having two components in the balance sheet.
-One under non-current liabilities and another in current liabilities.
-As we know that long term debts are payable in more than 1 year such as 10 or 20 years bonds, hence bonds are kept under non-current liabilities.
-But some portion of these bonds is to be paid in less than a year, hence that portion is kept under current liabilities.
+As mentioned earlier, long-term debt has two components in the balance sheet.
+One under non-current liabilities and another under current liabilities.
+We know that long-term debts are payable in more than 1 year, such as 10 or 20 years bonds; As a result, companies categorize bonds under non-current liabilities, but a portion of these bonds is due for payment within a year.
+Therefore, that specific portion classifies under current liabilities.

-Examples of Long Term in Balance Sheet
+Examples of Long-Term in Balance Sheet

 Following are the examples are given below:

-|Current Portion of Long term Debt||$100,000|
+|Current Portion of Long-term Debt

 Pic: Liabilities portion of Company XYZ

-As, we can see here that as on 31st January 2020, it is having a long-term debt of $43,714 million which is almost similar to long-term debt on 31st January 2019.
-Though the Current portion of long-term debt increased from $1,876 million to $5,362 million.
+As we can see here, as of 31st January 2020, it has a long-term debt of $43,714 million, which is almost similar to the long-term debt on 31st January 2019.
+However, the Current portion of long-term debt increased from $1,876 million to $5,362 million.